Indre-V/animation-quiz/README.md

 ### 404 Page

-In a scenario where the link may be broken, 404 page provides the option to return  to the main page.
+In a scenario where the link may be broken, 404 page has a built in 15 second auto refresh function whoch returns to homepage.

 <details><summary><b>404 Page Screenshot</b></summary>